aHaugl/OV_Orbit_BLE_Course/README.md

 **Prerequisites:**
 * Make sure that you have a laptop with OS preferably within Tier 1 support range from the supported OS matrix found at https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/installation/recommended_versions.html.
 From previous years we've spent quite a lot of time on day one on debugging various arcane OS's that has a varying degree of support for the SDK to ensure more time for the actual hands on part of the course.

-* Read through the fist lesson of nRF Connect SDK fundamentals https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/lessons/lesson-1-nrf-connect-sdk-introduction/topic/nrf-connect-sdk-structure-and-content/
+* Read through the first lesson of nRF Connect SDK fundamentals https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/lessons/lesson-1-nrf-connect-sdk-introduction/topic/nrf-connect-sdk-structure-and-content/

 * Perform excersize 1 with v2.x.x steps to set up the SDK https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/lessons/lesson-1-nrf-connect-sdk-introduction/topic/exercise-1-1/.
 In the course we will be using nRF Connect SDK v2.5.1.
 You will also find the required SW components listed under the SW Requirements section